Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Quality characteristics specific to AI-based systems.

-- Overview of the ISTQB CT-AI syllabus and its relevance.
+- Overview and relevance of the ISTQB CT-AI syllabus.

 Module 9: AI-Assisted Test Case Generation

-- Utilizing LLMs (ChatGPT, Claude, Copilot) for drafting test cases.
+- Using LLMs (ChatGPT, Claude, Copilot) for test case drafting.

 - Prompt engineering techniques for generating test scenarios.